tdr2d/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-asia.md

 |NETWORK_INTERFACE|The name of the network interface|*eth0*, *ens3*|
 |ID|ID of the IP alias, starting with *0* (depending on the number of additional IPs there are to configure)|*0*, *1*|

-For example purposes we'll be using an IP block of 123.123.123.123/32 and eth0 and ens3 as network interfaces.
-We will also be using `nano` as our editing tool.
+As an example, we will use 123.123.123.123/32 as the IP block, with eth0 and ens3 as the network interfaces.
+We will also use “nano” as the editing tool.

 ### Debian 10/11

 #### Step 1: Disable automatic network configuration

+The main configuration file is located in `/etc/network/interfaces.d/`.
+In this example it is called "ifcfg-eth0".

+Here, the Additional IPs are configured directly in the main configuration file.
+This is done by creating "virtual interfaces or ethernet aliases" (example, eth0:0, eth0:1 etc...).

 Open the following file path with a text editor: